amosproj/amos2023ss03-qachat/README.md

 *QAChat* evaluates newly developed LLMs for the use in a chatbot.
 The best suited network is trained on provided data that is collected from existing communication and documentation sources.
 The model is available for users to ask questions through a Slack bot integration.

 ## Vision
-In recent times, LLMs have evolved rapidly, opening up new, previously unimagined areas of application. *QAChat* takes advantage of these developments to provide users with a simple and convenient point of contact.
-This allows a general language model to be trained on specific knowledge and thus answer context-specific questions through an interface integrated into an already used communication tool.
+QAchat envisions an environment in which access to knowledge is just a message away.
+We aim to leverage the rapid advancement in language model technologies to create a seamless interface that enables employees to get their questions answered accurately, quickly, efficiently, and with ease - by a general language model that is trained on specific knowledge.
+Our goal is to provide a simple and convenient point of contact, with an easy-to-use interface that is integrated into widely used communication tools, and to make knowledge accessible to everyone - irrespective of their geographical location, language or technical ability.

 ## Setup